To buy the diary straight away then please click on the Etsy badge below. If you need convincing then read on!

+To buy the diary straight away then please click on the Etsy badge below.
+If you need convincing then read on!**

+>

-I think that that sentiment is relevant here.
+> I think that that sentiment is relevant here.
 If we can live a life that is in line with our values as much as we possibly can, in this unpredictable day and age when so much can go wrong, then not only will we sleep better at night but the world will probably become a better place too.

+>

-If you’re ready to start living a life in line with your values then the tool being sold via the pages below is designed to help you do just that.
+> If you’re ready to start living a life in line with your values then the tool being sold on the next page is designed to help you do just that.